-The potential of modern organic farming is largely unrealized, but organic and local food markets are reaching a tipping point.
+To a large extent, the potential of modern organic farming has not been realized; however, the organic and local food markets are rapidly approaching a tipping point.

 ♥️♥️♥️♥️♥️ Learn More About Organic Foods